sandravrdoljak/dfir-compendium.github.io/content/tools/_index.md

 toc: false
 ---

-Here you can view a set of tools for digital forensics on Windows, macOS, and Linux.
+Here you can view a set of tools for digital forensic analysis on Windows, macOS, and Linux.

 Go ahead and dive into the list.
 Whether you're tracing the steps of a complex cyber attack or just looking for some quick answers, these tools are here to make your forensic journey a bit smoother and a lot more effective.
 Happy investigating!